 The 340b Drug Discount Program was created by a federal law in 1990.
 Drug companies that want to sell drugs to Medicaid also must sell the same drugs at steep discounts to community health centers, certain other clinics, and many hospitals — and their patients.

-As a result, simply by seeing a medical provider at a community health center, anyone is automatically eligible to buy insulin and other drugs at incredibly low 340b prices — forever (just see the provider about once a year to maintain a patient relationship).
+As a result, simply by becoming a patient of a medical provider at most community health centers, almost anyone is eligible to buy insulin and other drugs at incredibly low 340b prices — forever (just see the provider about once a year to maintain a patient relationship).

-You don’t need to give up your current doctor, and there are no applications or income limits to get the low prices on insulin.
+You don’t need to stop seeing your current doctor, and for most health centers, there are no applications or income limits to get the low prices on insulin.

 Especially for insulin, the 340b prices are extremely low.
 For example, the same 10 ml vial of Humalog that normally sells for about $350 costs just $2 to $25 through the 340b program.